libktx/ktx/scene2d/README.md

 }
 ```

-You can easily access `Skin` resources for your widgets. `style` name parameter allows you to choose the look of your widgets
+This makes it easy to access `Skin` resources for your widgets. `style` name parameter allows you to choose
-based on the style stored in the chosen skin.
-For example, you can easily change styles of labels by using `style`
+the look of your widgets by fetching the widget style defined in your `Skin`.
+For example, you can easily change
-and `skin` parameters:
+styles of labels by using their `style` and `skin` parameters:

 ```kotlin
 import ktx.scene2d.*